 We strongly welcome students who need alternative pathways to a PhD in Law.
 Please consider our options and their combinations!

-We have a rigorous on-campus program that includes training and seminars across all three years of the PhD experience.
+We offer an on-campus programme that includes training and seminars across all three years of the PhD experience.
 First year seminars cover a wide array of substantive legal specialities, training in various research methodologies, and exposure to a variety of legal traditions, cultures, and histories.
-Second year seminars focus on training each PhD student to become an excellent teach and public speaker, with integration into active courses so that the PhD students can learn in real-time from our own faculty as they lead on courses.
-Third year seminars focus on interview skills, as needed for both the viva voce (‘dissertation defence’) and for job searches.
-Through-out this year process, we also provide each student with at least two advisers to guide the student on their personal research projects.
+Second year seminars focus on training each PhD student to imporve their research, writing, teaching, and communication skills.
+Third year seminars focus on interview abilities, as needed for both the viva voce (‘dissertation defence’) and for job searches.

 We also offer an off-campus version of our PhD programme.
 This is a programme designed for researchers with established publication records or those with strong evidence of legal research and writing skills, so that they can become successful with less day-to-day guidance.
 This is not an online programme per se, but rather a more traditional approach wherein the PhD student and their advisers agree to their own modes of communication and meetings, which could engage a wide array of technology choices.
-The off-campus students are invited to our on-campus training whenever feasible for the student and will have full access to our online training and supports, same as the on-campus students.
+Off-campus students are invited to our on-campus training whenever feasible for the student and will have full access to our online training and support.

 - What Happens After You Apply?

-Once you apply, and once your portfolio of documents passes initial screening and data entry, we will handle each application by a multi-stage process that invites experts in the research proposal’s specialty area to review and advise on the overall application.
+After you apply, and your portfolio of documents passes initial screening, we will handle each application by a multi-stage process that invites experts in the research proposal’s specialty area to review and advise on the overall application.
 That panel’s advice will be reviewed by our School in its consideration to admit.
-Often, we will request a video interview with the applicant to learn more about their research and career goals.
-Once we make an admission decision, we create an advising team for the incoming student.
-We do take student requests for specific advisers into our considerations, but we also balance out other issues as we make those advising team decisions.
+You may be invited to a video interview to allow our team to learn more about your research and career goals.
+Once we make an admission decision, we create a supervisory team for each student.
+We do take student requests for specific advisers into consideration, but we also balance out other issues as we make those advising team decisions.

 Many go into academic life, finding jobs as faculty members around the world.
 Many are already faculty members when they arrive, so they return to their home universities after they complete their PhDs.